Karl Gotch

-Charles Istaz (Note: Also rendered as Karl Istaz or Karel Istaz.) (born August 3, 1924 – July 28, 2007), known by the ring name Karl Gotch (カール・ゴッチ, Kāru Gotchi), was a Belgian amateur wrestler, catch wrestler, professional wrestler, and wrestling coach.
-Considered one of the most influential wrestlers of his time period, he is best known for training several acclaimed and influential professional wrestlers in Japan, and for becoming a catalyst in the faculty development of Strong style, alongside New Japan Pro-Wrestling founder Antonio Inoki and fellow trainer Billy Robinson.
+Charles Istaz (Note: Also rendered as Karl or Karel Istaz.)
+(August 3, 1924 – July 28, 2007), known by the ring name Karl Gotch (カール・ゴッチ, Kāru Gotchi), was a Belgian and American professional wrestler, catch wrestler, amateur wrestler, and trainer.
+Considered one of the most influential wrestlers of his time period, he is best known for training several acclaimed and influential professional wrestlers in Japan, and for becoming a catalyst in the faculty development of strong style, alongside New Japan Pro-Wrestling founder Antonio Inoki and fellow trainer Billy Robinson.

 Gotch represented Belgium at the 1948 Summer Olympics in both freestyle and Greco-Roman wrestling.'
 He learned catch-as-catch-can and professional wrestling at the Snake Pit under Billy Riley and Billy Joyce.
 He was given the ring name "Gotch" by Ohio promoter Al Haft in honor of American wrestler Frank Gotch.
 In Japan, he became known as a "God of Wrestling" alongside Billy Robinson and Lou Thesz, due to their collective influence on Japanese professional wrestling.

 Gotch had significantly influenced the development of modern mixed martial arts (MMA), especially in Japan.
 Several of Gotch's students, which included Satoru Sayama, Masakatsu Funaki, Minoru Suzuki, Akira Maeda, and Nobuhiko Takada, established pioneering MMA promotions and training schools to transmit Gotch's training.
 Examples included Sayama's Shooto and Funaki and Suzuki's Pancrase—both of which predate the UFC— along with Maeda's Fighting Network RINGS and Takada's Pride Fighting Championships (PRIDE), the latter being one of the most popular MMA promotions of all time.

 Early life

 Istaz was born in Antwerp, Belgium on August 3, 1924.
-His father, Edward, was a sailor of Hungarian ancestry who was employed to the Belgian Naval Component; his mother, Johanna (née van Heisteren), was a Imperial German citizen who had majority Dutch ancestry.
+His father, Edward, was a sailor of Hungarian ancestry who was employed to the Belgian Naval Component; his mother, Johanna (née van Heisteren), was an Imperial German citizen who had majority Dutch ancestry.
 At a young age and at the advice of his father, he became embroiled in competition at a tavern in Antwerp that was home to a collective of grapplers and boxers.
 At the same time, he had his left pinky finger amputated due to an accident at a port.
 The accident would result in Gotch adopting an unorthodox style of grappling for the rest of his life.

 In 1940, he and his family were transported by Nazi German forces from Antwerp to Hamburg, Germany after the German invasion of Belgium.
 He had been given the role of a railway worker near the Neuengamme concentration camp.
 According to his student Akira Maeda, Istaz was taught sambo from a Soviet prisoner of war also held in camp.
 He was let go in 1943, and took up a blacksmithing job.
 He and his family were transported yet again soon afterwards, now transported to the REIMAHG-A plant in Walpersberg, near Kahla.
 He was let go after the liberation of Belgium, and once again took up blacksmithing.